 At the heart of Bangkok, on the banks of the Chao Praya, a typically Thai teak building is home to Supatra River House.
 This is the place for traditionally Thai dishes with a side-order of river views.
 As we take a seat, the waiters know we need an icy Singha stat.

 The menu is a hit parade of all-time favourites alongside some different takes on well-known dishes.
 Miang is a traditional betel leaf one-bite “wrap” filled with tiny portions of sweet, sour, spicy and salty ingredients.
-Birdseye chilli, roasted coconut, lime, tiny prawns, shallots, ginger, garlic and cashew or peanuts are topped with a palm sugar sauce.
+Birdseye chilli, roasted coconut, lime, tiny prawns, shallots, ginger, garlic and peanuts are topped with a palm sugar sauce.
 It’s a make-your-own treat but the serene surrounds of Supatra River House make it seem luxurious.

 Thai Bus Food Tour